Data Protection Declaration

 Technical cookies are used to recognize a user when the website is called up again and thus, for example, to save language settings made, a shopping basket or suchlike beyond a browsing session.

 In addition, we use tracking cookies to compile statistical information about how our website is used.
-The legal basis for this is also for the purposes of our legitimate interests in accordance with Article 6(1)(f) GDPR.
-Tracking cookies also include
+The legal basis for this is your consent in accordance with Article 6(1)(a) GDPR.
+Tracking cookies also include:

 In order to track site visitors and website conversions, our website uses Facebook pixels from Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA (“Facebook”).